Practical Research Skills

 Resource implications for students

-Students are advised to bring laptops to lectures so they can practice using statistical analysis program SPSS.
+Students are advised to bring laptops to lectures so they can practice using the statistical analysis program SPSS.
 It is advised students try to download this software ahead of starting the course.
 SPSS is free for students to download from Bangor University IT services. https://www.bangor.ac.uk/itservices/software-students.php.en.
-Note.
-SPSS may not work on some tablets.
+Notes.
+In previous years we have experienced some problems with tablets and chromebooks using SPSS.
+SPSS is available on all university computers.

 Talis Reading listhttp://readinglists.bangor.ac.uk/modules/jxh-1043.html